liftconfig/liftconfig-website/docs/about/office-setup.md

 # Office Setup

-Since working from home I've been upgrading my office setup with an emphasis on ergonomics.
+**test** Since working from home I've been upgrading my office setup with an emphasis on ergonomics.
 I believe in investing in high quality tools to make time spent working and studying more productive and enjoyable.

 ## Equipment